user00000001/tesrasdk-ts/docs/en/asset.md

 ```

 ### 2.2) Create account
-Then we can create the account and add it to the wallet.
+Then we can create the account and add it to the twallet.

 ````
-import {Account, Crypto} from 'ontology-ts-sdk';
+import {Account, Crypto} from 'tesra-ts-sdk';

 var account = Account.create( privateKey, password, name );

-wallet.addAccount(account)
+twallet.addAccount(account)

 ````